abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

   @Input({required:true}) progressBar? : ProgressBarStats;
 }
 ```
-- abp-password-complexity-indicator component is **takes only one required input which type is ProgressBarStats**.
+- The abp-password-complexity-indicator component **takes only one required input which type is ProgressBarStats**.
 - ```ts
   interface ProgressBarStats{
     bgColor: string,